 Commercial umbrella insurance boosts liability coverage when you reach the maximum policy limit on your underlying general liability insurance, commercial auto insurance, or employer's liability insurance.
 Most small businesses purchase this policy as a way to meet a client's demands for limits in excess of $2 million.

-Generally, it costs about $40 per month for each additional $1 million of coverage you buy.
+Generally, it costs about $40 per month for each $1 million of additional coverage you buy.
 For example, raising the limits on your general liability insurance from $2 million to $5 million might cost an additional $120 per month over the cost of the underlying policy.

 Commercial umbrella insurance boosts your limits across several liability policies.
 If you only need coverage added to one policy, then you could purchase excess liability insurance.